-Within the Regional Outcome Agreement and agreed Curriculum and Estates Plan for the Glasgow Region, a transitional move of WSUMs from Kelvin and Clyde Colleges was agreed, as well as additional growth at CoGC, to ensure that the 180,000+ Credits target for CoGC is achieved.
+Within the Regional Outcome Agreement and agreed 2015-2020 Curriculum and Estates Plan for the Glasgow Region, a transitional move of WSUMs from Kelvin and Clyde Colleges was agreed, as well as additional growth at CoGC, to ensure that the grant-funded activity level target for CoGC is achieved.

-Following the transfer of Trade Union Studies in 2015-16 to GoGC, discussion around further staff transfers is ongoing.
 Although the annual total volume of funded activity has been agreed, the value of the funding is still subject to annual negotiation.